Michelle Osterholt, RN,BSN- School Nurse, Bellerive Elementary

 Direct Line: 314-415-6060

-I am so excited to be the School Nurse at Bellerive!
-The staff here at Bellerive are exceptional in not only teaching your children academics, but also how to be caring, respectful and responsible individuals.
+I love being the school nurse at Bellerive.
+I believe students that feel safe and healthy at school are the foundation of excellence in the classroom.
+By helping students feel safe, comfortable, and healthy it will help them focus, stay on task, and succeed in the classroom.
+The staff here at Bellerive are exceptional in not only teaching your children academics, but also how to be caring, respectful, and responsible individuals.
 The Seven Habits help to guide the children in their decision-making daily, and we hope in many years to come.

-It is my intent as the School Nurse to focus not only on each child’s physical health and well-being, but also on each child as an individual whole.
+It is my goal as the School Nurse to focus not only on each child’s physical health and well-being, but also their emotional and mental health.
 There are times when emotional or mental challenges in life can manifest themselves as physical signs and symptoms.
-Please do not hesitate to let myself, Counselor, or other staff member know if your child may be experiencing some challenges that may present themselves while here at school.
+Please do not hesitate to let myself, Counselor, or other staff members know if your child may be experiencing some challenges that may present themselves while here at school.
 All staff members are here for the betterment of each child.
 We will find appropriate resources to enable your child to be the most successful possible.
+Community Resources are also available online.

 When to keep your child home from school: